 - Off-site employee engagement projects including: On The Move Packages, My Own Kits, and Food Care Packages.

-- Sponsorship opportunities with YWS’s three primary events: A home for the holidays, Tokens4Change and Cover Me Urban.
+- Sponsorship opportunities with YWS’s two primary events: Tokens4Change and Cover Me Urban.

 - Team building through attendance at YWS events.